galaxyproject/galaxy-hub/src/GalaxyUpdates/2014_04/index.md

 **Registration is now open for the [Using Galaxy for Analysis of High Throughput Sequence Data Workshop](http://training.bioinformatics.ucdavis.edu/2014/02/13/using-galaxy-for-analysis-of-high-throughput-sequence-data-june-16-20-2014/)** being held at UC Davis, June 16-20, 2014 from 9-5 each day.
 The workshop will cover modern high throughput sequencing technologies, applications, and ancillary topics, including:

-* Illumina !HiSeq / !MiSeq, and !PacBio RS technologies
+* Illumina HiSeq / MiSeq, and PacBio RS technologies
 * Read Quality Assessment & Improvement
 * Genome assembly
 * SNP and indel discovery